 Water is deemed ‘hard’ when it contains dissolved calcium, magnesium, lime, and chalk.
 If these dissolved minerals total more than 1 grain per gallon of water, it’s considered to be hard water.

 Almost every territory of the U.S. has hard water.
 Completely soft water is undrinkable due to its high sodium content.
-It would be like pouring sea water from the tap.
 There is a sliding scale of hardness:

 - 1 – 2 Grains per Gallon (GPG) – Slightly Hard